History of the Scythians

-The history of the Scythians spans the period from the development of early steppe nomadism in the early-1st millennium BCE to the "Migration Period" in the mid-1st millennium CE.
-This history unfolds across time and space in Central Asia and Siberia, the Caucasus, West Asia and the Pontic Steppe.
+The history of the Scythians—an ancient Eastern Iranic equestrian nomadic people—spans the period from the emergence of early steppe nomadism in the early 1st millennium BCE to the Migration Period in the mid-1st millennium CE.
+This history unfolds across time and space in Central Asia and Siberia, the Caucasus, ancient West Asia (that is the Ancient Near East) and the Pontic Steppe.

 The 5th-century BCE Greek historian Herodotus of Halicarnassus produced the most important literary source on the origins of the Scythians.

 Two main sources provide information on the historical Scythians: